-Coming away from the U15s game at the weekend I was thinking about a couple of the moves that led to goals.
-I am always looking beyond the final pass or shot to the move that resulted in a goal.
+I’ve been reviewing the season before the suspension of games and I was thinking about a couple of the moves that led to goals I am always looking beyond the final pass or shot to the move that resulted in a goal.
 You can learn a lot from just recalling what went on for the goal.

 Where was the ball won – was it a counter attack or did the goalie play out from the back?
 Did we force a mistake or was there a good interplay to create space that we exploited?